jon-jacky/home/commonplace.md

   until some time after the novel has been written and published.'"

 - Reflexive Hostility by Blake Morrison, review of *Flashlight* by Susan Choi in *London Review of Books*  9 Oct 2025, p.
-47
+47 (no link).

   "It's brave of Choi to make her main character so dislikable,  a trick she learned from Muriel Spark.
 'The great thing about Spark,' she said